Synthetixio/SIPs/SIPS/sip-keeper-synth-phase-1.md

     // Mutative Functions
     function freezeSynth(bytes32 currencyKey) external;

+    // Struct
+    struct InversePricing {
+        uint entryPoint;
+        uint upperLimit;
+        uint lowerLimit;
+        bool frozenUpperLimit;
+        bool frozenLowerLimit;
     }
+}
 ```

 `freezeSynth()` will check the current exchange rate for the Synth being frozen from the `ExchangeRates` contract (whether it is from Chainlink oracles or being updated from Synthetix oracle) to determine if the inverse synth is able to be frozen.

+InversePricing will require two new fields, `frozenUpperLimit` and `frozenLowerLimit` to record at which bound the inverse synth was frozen at.

 # Test Cases
 <!--Test cases for an implementation are mandatory for SIPs but can be included with the implementation..-->